-- 195.24 Interchange of traffic.
-All railroads shall afford reasonable and proper facilities for the interchange of traffic between their respective lines for forwarding and delivering passengers and freight, and shall transfer, switch for a reasonable compensation, and deliver without unreasonable delay or discrimination any freight or cars destined to any point on its tracks or any connecting lines; and shall give precedence over other freight to livestock and perishable freight. - 195.25 Medical supplies on trains.
-(1) No railroad company shall operate any train that is not equipped with at least one medical emergency case with suitable equipment which shall be at all times kept in a definitely fixed, convenient and accessible place on such trains. - (2) Any such railroad violating this section shall forfeit not less than twenty-five dollars nor more than one hundred dollars, and any person who shall remove or destroy or cause the removal or destruction of such articles after the railroad company has supplied them shall be subject to the same penalty.
+195.24 Interchange of traffic.
+All railroads shall afford reasonable and proper facilities for the interchange of traffic between their respective lines for forwarding and delivering passengers and freight, and shall transfer, switch for a reasonable compensation, and deliver without unreasonable delay or discrimination any freight or cars destined to any point on its tracks or any connecting lines; and shall give precedence over other freight to livestock and perishable freight.

+195.25 Medical supplies on trains.
+(1) No railroad company shall operate any train that is not equipped with at least one medical emergency case with suitable equipment which shall be at all times kept in a definitely fixed, convenient and accessible place on such trains.

+(2) Any railroad company violating this section shall forfeit not less than \$25 nor more than \$100.
+Any person who shall remove or destroy or cause the removal or destruction of the medical supplies required under sub.
+(1) after the railroad company has supplied them shall be subject to the same penalty.
 History: 1985 a.
-187.
+187; 1997 a.
+254.